ec-jrc/datacite-to-dcat-ap/documentation/HowTo.md

 ### Parameter `$profile`

-This parameter specifies the Datacite+DCAT-AP profile to be used:
+This parameter specifies the DataCite+DCAT-AP profile to be used:

-* value `core`: the Datacite+DCAT-AP _core_ profile, which includes only the Datacite metadata elements supported in DCAT-AP.
+* value `core`: the DataCite+DCAT-AP _core_ profile, which includes only the DataCite metadata elements supported in DCAT-AP.
-* value `extended`: the Datacite+DCAT-AP _extended_ profile, which defines mappings for all the Datacite metadata elements.
+* value `extended`: the DataCite+DCAT-AP _extended_ profile, which defines mappings for all the DataCite metadata elements.

 The default value is: `extended`.

-The current specifications for the core and extended Datacite+DCAT-AP profiles are available on the Joinup collaboration platform of the EU ISA Programme:
+The current specifications for the core and extended DataCite+DCAT-AP profiles are available on the Joinup collaboration platform of the EU ISA Programme:

     https://joinup.ec.europa.eu/node/139283/